Alice B. Fogel: Career

 She is author of six poetry collections, most recently "Nothing But: a series of indirect considerations on art & consciousness" (2021), "A Doubtful House" (2017), and Interval: Poems based on Bach's "Goldberg Variations" (2015), which won the Nicholas Schaffner Award for Music in Literature and the 2016 New Hampshire Literary Award in Poetry.
 Be That Empty (Harbor Mountain Press, 2007) was a poetry bestseller.
 She is also author of Strange Terrain: A Poetry Handbook for the Reluctant Reader (Hobblebush Books, 2009).
 Her work has appeared in numerous publications including Beloit Poetry Journal, Hotel Amerika, The Boston Review, The Inflectionist Review, Green Mountains Review, Iowa Review, JuxtaProse Literary Magazine, Pleiades, Ploughshares, Poetry Daily, Third Coast and The Washington Post.
-She has also contributed to several anthologies including The Best American Poetry 1993,Ploughshares > Authors > Alice B. Fogel Robert Hass's Poet's Choice, and Claiming the Spirit Within.
+She has also contributed to several anthologies including The Best American Poetry 1993, Robert Hass's Poet's Choice, and Claiming the Spirit Within.

-Fogel's honors include twelve Pushcart Prize nominations, Best of the Web, and a literature fellowship from the National Endowment for the Arts and the New England Poetry Club's Daniel Varoujan AwardNew Hampshire State Council on the Arts > Arts & Artists > New Hampshire Poet Showcase > Alice Fogel among other awards.
+Fogel's honors include twelve Pushcart Prize nominations, Best of the Web, and a literature fellowship from the National Endowment for the Arts and the New England Poetry Club's Daniel Varoujan Award among other awards.
 She works one-on-one with neurodiverse students at Landmark College and teaches a variety of programs around the state of New Hampshire and elsewhere.